-- Used when slopes on temporary paths are greater than 1:12, or to route pedestrians over a vertical obstacle. - Detectable edging and handrails are not always required. - All dimensional constraints per the Special Provision.
+- Used when slopes on temporary paths are greater than 1:12, or to route pedestrians over a vertical obstacle. - Detectable edging and handrails are not always required. - All dimensional constraints spelled out in the Special Provision.

-Pay ItemPay UnitPedestrian Ramp, Temp......Each
+Pedestrian Ramp, Temp......Each